 If I didn’t convince you with my treatise on why you should rent a car, then there are alternatives.
 I’m still not a fan of the glass bottom bus bus tours, but you can use Irish rail to get to some pretty cool places.
 Here are my tips for Ireland travel without a car:

 - From Cork: You can easily take a train or bus to the cute coastal towns of Kinsale and Cobh.
-You could also stay local and take a 1/2 day whiskey and food tour.

 - From Waterford: You can enjoy touring the crystal factory, great food and beautiful beaches.

 - From Galway: You can take a full day tour to the Cliffs of Moher and the Burren, and/or tour Connemara and Kylemore Abbey.
 In town, you can pub hop and hear some fantastic trad music.

 - From Killarney: You can do the Ring of Kerry as a day tour, or take a guided hike through Killarney National Park.